ehre0004/resume/rae_ehret.md

 # Rae Ehret, Programmer

 I am a web programmer and scripter with skills in at least 4 kinds of database technologies.
-Learning languages and opportunities to practice my skills are exciting, as well as being able to further my experience in fields related to my chosen studies.
+I love languages and can spend hours programming on end.
+I am always looking to further develop my skillset.

 ## Programming-related skills